Krillh/Airzlinshire/Gvar/Old Gvar.md

 **Example:**
 /pan e ksevi o bil s dvavi o pasha kan/
-- pan - n. the self
+- /pan/ - n. the self
-- e - subject marker
+- /e/ - subject marker
-- ksevi - v. need
+- /ksevi/ - v. need
-- o - typical verb marker
+- /o/ - typical verb marker
-- bil - n. helper (direct object because of the lack of preposition)
+- /bil/ - n. helper (direct object because of the lack of preposition)
-- s - conjunction meaning "for" or "to", indicating reason, or purpose
+- /s/ - conjunction meaning "for" or "to", indicating reason, or purpose
-- dvavi - v. carry.
+- /dvavi/ - v. carry.
 Notice, there is no subject in the dependent clause because it's clear though context who the subject is (the helper)
-- o - typical verb marker
+- /o/ - typical verb marker
-- pasha - a. my
+- /pasha/ - a. my
-- kan - n. basket
+- /kan/ - n. basket

 All together, the sentence translates to: "I need a helper to carry my basket".